cbsd/modules-cpr/README.md

 # cpr
-CBSD module to build package repository
+CPR - create package repository: allows you to build your own 'pkg' repository by package list, providing functionality similar to poudreire (but much simpler).

 To install: